 Marriage and the family are viewed comparatively, using historical and cross-cultural data.
 Included are the impact of industrialization and urbanization on family life, different forms of family organization and the societal conditions under which they occur, theories of mate selection, recent changes in dating and premarital sexual involvement, parenthood, and marital adjustment.
 Assessment: 50% coursework, 50% examination.
-This course offers a sociological discussion of political power, political institutions, political processes, and political behaviour.
-It examines the role of the state in constituting various activities in the society.
-Different theoretical perspectives will be introduced and empirical cases will be used to illustrate various concepts and ideas.

-SOCI2030.
-Quantitative research methods (6 credits)
+SOCI2027.
+Politics and society (6 credits)